luapower/luapower-all/tweening.md

 ### `tw.interpolate.<attr_type> = function(d, x1, x2[, xout]) -> x`

 Add a new interpolation function for an attribute type.

-### `tw.value_semantics.<attr_type> = false`

-Declare an interpolation function as having reference semantics.
-By default interpolation functions have value semantics, i.e. they are called as `x = f(d, x1, x2)`.
-If declared as having reference semantics, they are instead called as `f(d, x1, x2, x)` and are expected to update `x` in-place thus avoiding an allocation on every frame if `x` is a non-scalar type.
+Interpolators are called as `x = f(d, x1, x2, x)` and can update `x` in-place and return it thus avoiding an allocation on every frame if `x` is a non-scalar type.

 ### Value parsers